eeyribas/RaspberryPi-Arduino-SPI-Comm/README.md

-# RaspberryPi-Arduino-SPI-Communication
+# RaspberryPi-Arduino-SPI-Comm
-Includes applications that facilitate SPI communication between Raspberry Pi and Arduino.
-Data transfers occur between Raspberry Pi and Arduino.
+Contains Raspberry Pi and Arduino applications.
+The purpose of the applications is to perform data transfers between Raspberry Pi and Arduino using SPI communication.
-In the repository, there are four different applications where SPI communication between Raspberry Pi and Arduino takes place.
-The applications are:
+The repository contains four applications that perform data transfers between Raspberry Pi and Arduino using SPI communication.
+The applications are as follows:

-- BidirectionalCommunication: Arduino and Raspberry Pi send and receive data to and from each other via SPI communication.
+- BidirectionalComm: Arduino and Raspberry Pi send and receive data to and from each other using SPI communication.

-- BidirectionalCommunication-FIFO: Arduino and Raspberry Pi send and receive data to and from each other using FIFO logic.
-To compile the Arduino code, load the "CircularBuffer.zip" library found within the application into the Arduino IDE.
+- BidirectionalComm-FIFO: Arduino and Raspberry Pi send and receive data to and from each other using SPI communication with FIFO logic.

-- RaspberryPiReceiver-ArduinoSender: Raspberry Pi receives data from Arduino.
+- RPiReceiver-ArduinoSender: Raspberry Pi receives data from Arduino.
 Arduino sends data to Raspberry Pi.

-- RaspberryPiSender-ArduinoReceiver: Raspberry Pi sends data to Arduino.
+- RPiSender-ArduinoReceiver: Raspberry Pi sends data to Arduino.
 Arduino receives data from Raspberry Pi.

-Arduino Used: Arduino Uno, Arduino Mega
+RaspberryPi Applications:

+- Programming Language: C++ Programming Language

+- Framework: Qt5 - Qt 5.11.3

+- IDE: Qt Creator 4.8.2

+- Device: Raspberry Pi-3, Raspberry Pi-4

+- Library: To compile the Arduino code in the "BidirectionalCommunication-FIFO" application, you need to load the "CircularBuffer.zip" library into the Arduino IDE.

+Arduino Applications:

+- Programming Language: C/C++ Programming Language

-Arduino IDE Version: 2.2.0
+- IDE: Arduino IDE Version - 2.2.0

-Raspberry Pi Used: RPI3, RPI4

-Raspberry Pi IDE Version: QT IDE
+- Arduino Used: Arduino Uno

-Arduino - Raspberry Pi Connection Diagram: Connections are made through standard SPI pins.
+- Arduino Connection Diagram: The Arduino's SPI pins are connected to the Raspberry Pi's SPI pins.